fahz1/Movie_booking_server/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project servers as a backend for online movie booking portal.
+It exposes services those are consumed my end clients to fetch Movie, Show and Booking data.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Models

-* Database creation
+*  User

-* Database initialization
+*  Movie

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+*  Show

-* ...
+*  Booking

+### Gems